ZeroDeth/derekkedziora.github.io/_lesson-archives/2016-12-21-smash-fear-learn-anything.md

 ---
-date: 2016-12-21
-layout: lesson-archive
-lesson: true
+title: Smash Fear, Learn Anything
+description: A TED Talk with Tim Ferriss about the process of learning nearly any skill
 type: listening
-listening: true
+no-next: true
-title: Smash Fear, Learn Anything
-description: TED Talk with Tim Ferriss about the process of learning nearly any skill
 ---

-### Materials
+## Materials

-[<a href="https://www.ted.com/talks/tim_ferriss_smash_fear_learn_anything" target="_blank">main</a>] TED Talk by Tim Ferriss
+[TED Talk][0] by Tim Ferriss

-### Lesson Objectives

-1. Listen for gist
-2. Use lexis from the TED Talk to discuss learning strategies

-### Pre-Listening Questions
+## Pre-Listening Questions

 - Why don't we ever study meta-learning (learning how to learn) in school?
 - What skills do you think you could never learn?

-### Keywords
+## Keywords

 first principles (noun phrase)
 deconstruct s/th (regular verb)